lxtGH/GALD-DGCNet/README.md

 # High Performance Cityscape Semantic Segmentaion

-I will release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet, GloreNet.
+I will release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet, GloreNet, EMANet in this week.

 There is also co-current repo for fast semantic segmentation:[Fast_Seg](https://github.com/lxtGH/Fast_Seg)